-

 Aqualog (Horiba) |

-We are currently (Oct.
-2024) using an Aqualog from Horiba for polymer, protein, and liposome analysis.
+We are currently (Dec.
+2024) using two Aqualogs from Horiba for polymer, protein, and liposome analysis.
 This includes specific studies on non-visible aggregation of polymers and protein-liposome interactions.
 This system with a multi-channel CCD detector provides a huge speed boost in terms of reducing data acquisition times while also enabling us to simultaneously measure the absorbance spectrum.
-The system is on loan from Horiba and we've been using it to investigate the feasibility of using polarized Excitation Emission Matrix (pEEM) for the quantitative analysis of large protein complexes, the kinetics of protein conjugation reactions, bioprocess monitoring, and the analysis of protein-polymer interactions.
+One system is on loan from Horiba and we've been using it to investigate the feasibility of using polarized Excitation Emission Matrix (pEEM) for the quantitative analysis of large protein complexes, the kinetics of protein conjugation reactions, bioprocess monitoring, and the analysis of protein-polymer interactions.
 The pEEM approach will complement and extend the A-TEEM capability of the Aqualog, as part of our ongoing collaboration.
 This has also been upgraded with a Rapid Mixing accessory (SFA-20 from TgK Scientific) for kinetic studies.
-A second system with a sipper accessory to support our expanding bioanalytical projects is being installed in Nov.
-2024. |
+The second system with a sipper accessory to support our expanding bioanalytical projects was installed in Nov.
+2024.
+This system is being configured for both high sample number experiments and flow based measurements. |

 Eclipse (Agilent). |